-The Suffolk Short Film Festival CIC (Suffolk Shorts) will be held in Suffolk, United Kingdom.
+The Suffolk Short Film Festival CIC (Suffolk Shorts) is held in Suffolk, United Kingdom.

-Suffolk Shorts is an international competition for short films with a running time of fewer than 25 minutes (including credits).
+Suffolk Shorts is an international competition festival for short films with a running time of fewer than 24 minutes (including credits) which have been completed since January 2023.
+The festival will be held in November at The Riverside in Woodbridge, Suffolk, UK.

 The aim of the festival is to bring exceptional international short films to Suffolk, encourage local filmmaking, and raise a fund to support production in the region.
 The festival will also host workshops and talks.

-Suffolk Shorts’ juries consist of personalities from the world of film and culture, chosen for their relevance for each category.
-The juries will award prizes to the best film in each of the categories
+Our Awards and Juries consist of specialists from the world of film and culture, chosen for their relevance for each category.
+The juries award cash prizes to the best film in each of the categories.

 Student Shorts submitted require valid proof of student status on submission.